AmadorJuliusEcer/AmadorJuliusEcerr/README.md

 👨‍💻Currently learning basic python

-🎯Goal:To become a skilled web developer that helps grow the web developing community
+🎯Goal:To become a skilled web developer that helps grow the web development community

 ✍️ Interested in